 While you may have heard about embryonic stem cells in the news, the stem cells used in cancer treatment are different.
 They’re called hematopoietic stem cells.

 What’s special about these cells?
 Unlike most cells, these stem cells have the ability to divide and form new and different kinds of blood cells.
 Specifically, they can create oxygen-carrying red blood cells, infection-fighting white blood cells, and clot-forming platelets.

 Most stem cells are in the bone marrow, a spongy tissue inside bone.
 Other stem cells -- called peripheral blood stem cells -- circulate in the blood.
 Both types can be used in stem cell transplants for cancer treatment.

 Who Is a Candidate For a Stem Cell Transplant or Bone Marrow Transplant for Cancer Treatment?

 Given that the risks can be serious, deciding whether to get a stem cell transplant for cancer treatment is not easy.
-Your doctor will need to consider your general physical condition, diagnosis, and stage of disease.
+Your doctor will need to consider your general physical condition, diagnosis, stage of disease, and treatments you have already had.
 You’ll need a number of tests to make sure that you’re healthy enough to undergo the procedure.
 You also need to make sure you understand the potential benefits and risks of stem cell transplants.